Nick Andrews, Oregon State University

 Brand Name Material Lists

 The NOP established a policy that each Accredited Certifying Agent (ACA, certifier) is responsible for conducting its own reviews of inputs for agricultural production, such as formulated pesticides and soil amendments.
-The NOP also allows certifying agents to recognize reviews conducted by other certifying agents and competent third-party reviewers as described in a letter to organic certifiers on verification of materials (Robinson and Bradley, 2008), and later confirmed by a Policy Memo in the NOP Policy Handbook.
+The NOP also allows certifying agents to recognize reviews conducted by other certifying agents and competent third-party reviewers as initially described in a letter to organic certifiers on verification of materials (Robinson and Bradley, 2008), and later confirmed by a Policy Memo and interim instruction in the NOP Handbook.
 All ACAs are required to verify, along with their clients, that all materials used or planned for use by certified organic operations comply with the NOP.
 To paraphrase, ACAs have three options available to determine whether branded or formulated products comply:

 - ACAs can contact the manufacturer to obtain disclosure of the contents of the product and verify that they all comply;